starknet-edu/starknetbook/src/ch03-02-01-madara.md

 ### Access General Configuration:

-Click on the account icon, on the top left side<br></br>
+Click on the account icon, on the top left side and navigate to the `General` tab.
-Navigate to the "General" tab

 ![stack](./img/ch03-02-01-madara-6-braavos-step3.png)

 ### Switch to the Developer Tab